Gowanus Canal: Water quality

 Different parts of the Gowanus Canal are effectively microclimates, which may have very different conditions and types of contamination.
 Overall, the water is considered unsafe to drink or swim in, and contact with the canal's water is discouraged.
 The Gowanus Dredgers Canoe Club encourages people to canoe on the canal, in part as an incentive to revitalize the area.
 The Urban Divers Estuary Conservancy allows careful diving using full-encapsulation suits, followed by rigorous decontamination procedures.
 Fish caught in the canal are generally toxic and unsafe to eat in large quantities.
-As of 2018 birds have begun returning to the canal, which some hope suggests the water quality is improving enough to support wildlife.
+As of 2018, birds have begun returning to the canal, which some hope suggests the water quality is improving enough to support wildlife.

 Anecdotal descriptions

 Anecdotal reports of the canal's water quality include descriptions of a reddish-purplish color due to coal and slaughterhouse wastes in the 19th century, and a lighter purplish color, leading to its nickname "Lavender Lake" in the 20th century.
 Twentieth-century author H. P. Lovecraft described "the lapping oily waves at its grimy piers".
 In 1999, the water's usual color was described as "green with a white undertone, akin to the look of cream-infused coffee".
 A 2013 account describes the canal's "modern" color as being gray-green.
 In 2017, two long-time residents recalled the canal's black color in the 1950s: "All you could see was a big cesspool, and bubbles coming up."

 The surface of the Gowanus Canal's water has frequently been reported to have an iridescent sheen suggestive of oil, polychlorinated biphenyls (PCBs), coal tar, and other industrial wastes.
 As recently as December 2009 a Gowanus Canal Investigation Executive Summary Report noted the presence of "spotty, iridescent, and platy sheens of varying intensity", fecal matter, emulsified oil, and blebs of non-aqueous phase liquid in various areas of the canal.
 Photographers have also captured artistic images of the canal.

 The opaqueness of the canal's water obstructs sunlight to one-third of the 6 ft depth needed for the bottom-level growth of aquatic plants.
 Rising gas bubbles betray the decomposition of sewage sludge that on a warm, sultry day produces the Gowanus Canal's notable ripe stench.
 One reporter in 1999 described the smell as "like sticking your head into a rubber boot filled with used motor oil and rotten eggs", while another in 1998 said that it was "less a scent than an assault that reaches in to choke the throat.
 Sometimes it has the biting odor of petroleum, with more than a hint of dead fish."
 There are reports that the smell has lessened in recent years as oxygen levels in the water have increased.

 The murky depths of the canal conceal the legacy of its industrial past: cement, oil, mercury, lead, multiple volatile organic compounds, PCBs, coal tar, and other contaminants.
-A sludgy bottom-layer of "black mayonnaise" was described beginning in the 19th century and is still present—in some places up to 20 ft deep.
+A sludgy bottom layer, dubbed black mayonnaise, was described to have existed beginning in the 19th century, and is still present—in some places up to 20 ft deep.